cs0320-f25/typescript-csv-lixing-w/README.md

 #### Team members and contributions (include cs logins):
 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 ChatGPT for conceptual and design questions on step 2 and 3.
+Copilot for code completion.
+I used it for writing expect-toEqual lines in the tests.
+I checked them line by line to make sure it matches the desired output.

 #### Total estimated time it took to complete project:
 3hrs